globewalldesk/revuu/README.md

 accessible from both task list and task views.
 There are also a number of smaller improvements.

-### 2.1 ()
+### 2.1 (October 15, 2018)
-More refactoring, adding Lang class:
+Added spaced repetition and refactored with Lang class:
-Along with other refactoring and minor debugging, surgically extracted the language-related methods and structures and placed them carefully within a brand new Lang class.
-Changed passed object parameters to instance variables after confirming that controllers and views are adequately self-contained.
+Added spaced repetition method (which semi-intelligently suggests a next date for review).
+Along with other refactoring, surgically extracted the language-related methods and structures and placed them carefully within a brand new Lang class.
+Consequently, user can now change default language, and it is now a real default.
+Stopped calling many accessor methods on named objects in favor of just using instance variables, after confirming that controllers and views are adequately self-contained; hence the analogy to MVC code structure is almost complete.
+Fixed bugs including a problem with the "date prettifier."